ceterumnet/alpaca-web/UI_STYLE_CONSISTENCY_PLAN.md

 3. Document the updated components with usage examples ◻️ (Pending completion of all migrations)

-4. Create a simple style guide page within the app that showcases all components with their variants ◻️ (Pending completion of all migrations)
+4. Create a simple style guide page within the app that showcases all components with their variants ☑️ (Initiated with `Icon.vue`.
+Further components like `ToastNotification.vue`, `SettingsPanel.vue`, `DiscoveryIndicator.vue` identified as candidates for subsequent addition.
+Current view: `src/views/StyleGuideView.vue`)

 ### Phase 4: Migration Strategy